secinto/nmapParser/README.md

 Description
 ----
 nmapParser is a GO tool which parses NMAP output and creates JSON outputs for further processing.
+It also generates a host mapping file between hostnames and identified open ports for the associated IP address.
+This is useful for testing other ports than 80 and 443 for HTTP services.

 # Installation Instructions